alex1528/elastiflow_docker/README.md

 # ElastiFlow&trade; Dockerized!
-The tools for "dockerizing" ElastiFlow&amp;trade;
+The tools for "dockerizing" ElastiFlow&trade;